abeatrix/dailycode/Data Structures/Trees/Tree Traversal/README.md

 - when planning your next move during a chess game, if you pick one move and figure out how far it could take you that's depth-first thinking

 ##### Depth-First Search - Pre-Order
+1. create a variable to store the values of nodes visited
+1. store the root of the BST in a variable called current
+1. Write a helper function which accepts a node
+    1. Push the value of the node to the variable that stores the values
+    1. If the node has a left property, call the helper function with the left property on the node
+    1. If the node has a right property, call the helper function with the right property on the node
 ```
 From parent to child, left to right